KANG Cheolgyu

 Solo Exhibitions

-2022 Sinking Body, Chapter II, Seoul, Korea
+2022 Sinking Body, Chapter II, Seoul

-Hoppipolla, Art Space 128, Daejeon, Korea
+2022 Hoppipolla, Art Space 128, Daejeon

-2021 Collection of Short Stories: Not to Die, M2 Project-room, Lee Ungno Museum, Daejeon,
+2021 Collection of Short Stories: Not to Die, M2 Project-room, Lee Ungno Museum, Daejeon

-2018 Eva, Gallery Gabi, Seoul, Korea
+2018 Eva, Gallery Gabi, Seoul

 Selected Exhibitions

-2024 Landing Point, ARARIO GALLERY Seoul, Seoul, Korea
+2024 Landing Point, ARARIO GALLERY Seoul, Seoul

-2023 Threeperson Match Part 2, Art Space 128, Daejeon, Korea
+2023 Threeperson Match Part 2, Art Space 128, Daejeon

-Zero Gravity, Doonamjae Art Center, Seoul, Korea
+2023 Zero Gravity, Doonamjae Art Center, Seoul

-2022 The Flexible Boundaries, Gallery Baton, Seoul, Korea
+2022 The Flexible Boundaries, Gallery Baton, Seoul

-Abandoned, Daejeon Sejong Research Institute, Daejeon, Korea
+2021 Abandoned, Daejeon Sejong Research Institute, Daejeon

-2018 Farewell, Daejeon Museum of Art, Daejeon, Korea
+2018 Farewell, Daejeon Museum of Art, Daejeon

-2017 Our Journey, Galley Gabi, Seoul, Korea
+2017 Our Journey, Galley Gabi, Seoul

-2016 Exit, Alternative Space NOON, Suwon, Korea
+2016 Exit, Alternative Space NOON, Suwon

 Residencies

-2023-25 The 10th Studio White Block, Cheonan, Korea
+2023-25 The 10th Studio White Block, Cheonan

-2021-22 The 5th Chapter II Residency, Seoul, Korea
+2021-22 The 5th Chapter II Residency, Seoul

-2020-21 The 7th Artist Residency TEMI, Daejeon, Korea
+2020-21 The 7th Artist Residency TEMI, Daejeon

 Cheolgyu Kang presents narrative paintings where reality and fiction intersect, drawing from his autobiographical